shivannis/xandr-docs-public/xandr-docs/articles/monetize/floor-rule-targeting.md

 - Select the **Scope** to indicate whether you would like frequency to be calculated based on views on inventory across the entire platform (**Platform Wide**), or only views on the publisher's inventory (**Publisher Specific**).
 - Check the **User seen at most \_\__times** checkbox and then type the maximum number of impression views to which the rule will apply.
 - Check the **User seen at least \_\__times** checkbox and then type the minimum number of impression views you want to user to experience before the rule applies.
-- If you choose to set a minimum and/or maximum value, you can select the option to **Apply to users without a valid Xandr User ID**.
+- If you choose to set a minimum and/or maximum value, you can select the option to **Apply to users without a valid Microsoft Advertising User ID**.
 Doing this might violate frequency caps.

 ## Geography targeting